gardehal/python-playlist/README.md

   - on fetch, option to remove/delete qs from result of fetch page, also fix play from here index
   - when returning from a create page, the content is updated but the url in browser is sill create, refreshing the page causes the form to be posted again and create a duplicate. must fix
   - some streams can be embedded if added through source, but not manually: ['https://www.youtube.com/watch?v=j5fbFcW3FK0']
+  - button to remove a stream from playlist directly in details (or set watched?)
   - implement all button functionality
   - embedded player doesn't remember settings (speed, audio levels) unlike real player in source, use/add cookies and pass to embedded?
   - editing playlist, get option to remove steams and sources, reorder, same with other list elements in streamsource